Yang428/JCAT/README.md

 ```

 #### Download the pre-trained networks
-You can download the models from the [Baidu cloud link](https://pan.baidu.com/s/10JTBM-aL_SlWGPZGsEUM5w), the extraction code is 'kb82'.
-Then put the model files 'SegmNet.pth.tar, SegmNet_maskInitNet.pth.tar and IoUnet.pth.tar' to the subfolder 'pytracking/networks'.
+You can download the models from the [Baidu cloud link](https://pan.baidu.com/s/1aayqXtFBeqggeZKS2dMnxA), the extraction code is ' '.
+Then put the model files 'JcatNet.pth.tar' to the subfolder 'pytracking/networks'.

 ## Testing the tracker
 There are the [raw resullts](https://github.com/Yang428/JCAT/tree/master/resultsOnBenchmarks) on six datasets.